gruntjs/grunt-contrib-uglify/README.md

 [grunt.template.process]: https://github.com/gruntjs/grunt/wiki/grunt.template#wiki-grunt-template-process

 #### report
-Choices: `false`, `min`, `gzip`
+Choices: `false`, `'min'`, `'gzip'`
 Default: `false`

 Either do not report anything, report only minification result, or report minification and gzip results.
-This is useful to see exactly how well Uglify is performing but using `gzip` will make the task take 5-10x longer to complete.
+This is useful to see exactly how well Uglify is performing but using `'gzip'` will make the task take 5-10x longer to complete.

-Example ouput using `gzip`:
+Example ouput using `'gzip'`:

 ```
 Original: 198444 bytes.